mechevarria/GlobalConflictAnalysisPlatform/README.md

 ### SAP Cloud Platform
 * Login with the `cf-login.sh` script
 * Push the application using the node.js [buildpack](https://docs.cloudfoundry.org/buildpacks/node/index.html) with `cf-push-buildpack.sh`
+* You will be able to view the application route in the SAP Platform Cockpit or you can check the status with `cf app conflict-analysis`